We continue to closely monitor the spread of coronavirus (COVID-19) in the community, along with you.

-Essential maintenance and emergency works continue, with everyone’s health and wellbeing the priority.
+Essential maintenance and emergency work also continues.
 Read our commonly asked customer questions about how we will work with you if we are completing essential works or repairs around or inside your property.

-We’ve revised our own events calendar and withdrawn mobile water fountain bookings for the immediate time, consistent with government advice to cancel mass gatherings.
+We’ve withdrawn mobile water fountain bookings for the immediate time, consistent with government advice to cancel mass gatherings.
 Read more about our community events support.

 There’s no need to buy bottled water for drinking.
 Safe, clean tap water will continue to be supplied directly to your home every day.